 After looking at real rocks, it’s time to visualize the rock formation process by making edible sedimentary rocks.
 We used layers of rice cereal, chocolate chips, and M&M’s to make our edible rocks.
 Kids can help with the steps of the recipe under adult supervision.
 Give your child tasks you know he or she can handle safely.

 Recommended Resources for Studying Sedimentary Rocks

-Check out some of these excellent resources that you can add to your home or classroom for studying sedimentary rocks.
+Check out some of these excellent resources by clicking through from our affiliate links that you can add to your home or classroom for studying sedimentary rocks.

 Possible one of my favourite series of books these DK Eyewitness guides are great and although saying pocket they are full of facts.
 This rock and minerals version is full of facts and information about different rocks and minerals that you and your children could find.